-Subject Fee/Beauty Kit: \$200 per year Module Workbooks: \$ 50 per year
+Subject Fee/Beauty Kit: \$ 200 approx. VET Workbooks: \$ 150 approx.

-Students who successfully complete the course are eligible for the award of SIB20110 Certificate II in Make-up Services and Skin Care.
-Both first and second year VET Make-up Services earn level 1/2 units in the V.C.E.
+Students who successfully complete the course are eligible for the award of SHB20116 Certificate II in Retail Cosmetics.
+Both first and second year earn level 1/2 units in the V.C.E.

-Certificate II in Retail Make-up Services has been designed as a standard entry level qualification for the Beauty Industry.
+Certificate II in Retail Cosmetics has been designed as a standard entry level qualification for the Beauty Industry.
 It applies to those wishing to develop the skills and knowledge to begin a career in the Beauty Industry

 - Design and apply make-up 1.

-- Apply skin care products 2.
+- 2. Apply skin care products

-- Communication Skills 3.
+- 3. Communication Skills

 - Sell products and services 4.

-- Lash and Brow Treatments 5.
+- 5. Lash and Brow Treatments

-- 6. Manicure/Pedicure
+- 6. Manicure